-The execution of the third bullet is key.
-You need to be sure that you're linking to the right pages with the right anchor text.
+The execution of the third item is key.
+You need to be sure that you’re linking to the right pages with the right anchor text.
 Here are a couple quick tips for carrying that out effectively:

 This one’s pretty simple, and can be used for multiple purposes:

 To do this, you simply need to map the keywords you’d like to target to the most logical pages.
 So, let’s say we have three pages to choose from:

 Since the turbine rotors page definitely seems to be the best fit for our “wind turbine rotors” keyword, we’ll align that keyword with that page.